-And the worst part about winter sun, although you may not feel a burn, you’re being exposed to those nasty ‘unfelt’ UVA rays.
-UVAs are the rays that penetrate deep (deeper than UVB) into the skin, causing havoc on almost every layer of your skin.
-UVAs are responsible for collagen degeneration, fine lines, wrinkles, pigmentation, sunspots and, yes, they’re also a key contributor when it comes to skin cancer.
+And the worst part about winter sun, although you may not feel a burn, damage is occurring at a much deeper level than what you can see.
+UVAs are considered the sun's 'silent killers' as they penetrate deep (deeper than UVB) into the dermis, causing havoc on almost every layer of your skin.
+UVAs are responsible for collagen degeneration, fine lines, wrinkles, pigmentation, sunspots, and are a key contributor when it comes to skin cancer.
 UVA rays can also penetrate glass and clouds.

 You can read our blog on the difference between UVAs & UVBs here.So what does this mean?

 If you’re based in or north of Margaret River, Adelaide or Sydney the chances of the UV rating reaching 3 on most days of the year is quite high and once it hits 3, it takes between 8-10 minutes for sun damage to occur.

 And if you’re sitting below those areas don’t be so quick to write off sunscreen in winter, those UVAs are still around causing premature aging.
 Oh, and there will still be several days, especially on those glorious sunny winter days, that it does reach a UV rating of 3 or more.
 So we suggest keeping your eye on the UV Index (there’s a link to monitor the UV index in our Instagram bio).